sunraymoonbeam/carroGPT/README.md

 * **Persistent states**: Retaining context across workflow executions
 * **Tool integration**: Natural interaction between LLMs and external tools or APIs

 We chose LangGraph over traditional LangChain agents for several reasons.
-While in the past, Langchain was the go-to framework for building LLM applications,and I am personally more familiar with LangChain's traditional Agent Executor pattern, LangChain has indicated that this approach is being deprecated in favor of LangGraph as the recommended framework for complex agent workflows requiring sophisticated reasoning and tool orchestration.
+While in the past, Langchain was the go-to framework for building LLM applications, and I am personally more familiar with LangChain's traditional Agent Executor pattern, LangChain has indicated that this approach is being deprecated in favor of LangGraph as the recommended framework for complex agent workflows requiring sophisticated reasoning and tool orchestration.
 Furthermore, once complexity increases, we can easily add more nodes and edges to the graph without having to rewrite the entire agent logic, making it more maintainable and scalable.

 ### Understanding Graph Architecture